eclipse-keyple/keyple-website/content/learn/user-guide/distributed-application.md

 ## Overview

-Keyple provides the "Keyple Distributed" solution which allows an application to communicate with a smart card reader interfaced with another host.
+Keyple provides the **Keyple Distributed** solution which allows an application to communicate with a smart card reader interfaced with another host.

 In this way, you can manage transactions seamlessly within a distributed architecture.

-The "Keyple Distributed" solution can be deployed in two ways:
+The Keyple Distributed solution can be deployed in two ways:
-- both client and server embed Keyple components,
+- both client and server embed Keyple middleware,
-- only the server embeds Keyple components, the client has its own libraries to communicate with its card reader.
+- only the server embeds Keyple middleware, the client has its own libraries to communicate with its card reader.

-The diagram below illustrates the first way, the use of the Keyple Distributed components when both client and server embed Keyple components (note that the card reader can be either client-side or server-side):
+The diagram below illustrates the first way, the use of the Keyple Distributed components when both client and server embed Keyple middleware (note that the card reader can be either client-side or server-side):

 {{< figure src="/media/learn/user-guide/distributed-application/distributed_solution_1_layers_overview.drawio.svg" caption="Keyple on both client and server sides" numbered="true" >}}